Navaratri: Ashada Navaratri

-Significance of each day
+Cuisine

+Fasting is common during the nine days of Navaratri.
+There are many different fasts observed such as the water fast or fruit only fast.
+Some eat only one meal per day.
+Many observers eat vegetable dishes and avoid meat, eggs, alcohol, onions, garlic, wheat flour, rice flour, and canned foods.

+Nine forms of Durga

-The festival is associated to the prominent battle that took place between Durga and the demon Mahishasura to celebrate the victory of good over evil.
-These nine days are solely dedicated to Durga and her nine avatars – the Navadurga.
+The festival is associated to the prominent battle that took place between Goddess Durga and the demon Mahishasura to celebrate the victory of good over evil.
+This isn't just a simple tale of good versus evil, but one filled with layers of symbolism and moral lessons.
+These nine days are solely dedicated to Goddess Durga and her nine avatars – the Navadurga.
+The specific forms of navadurga are extracted from the Devikavaca, a subsection of the Devipurana text and representative of a major aspect in the life of the goddess, Parvati.
 Each day is associated to an incarnation of the goddess:

 Day 1 – Shailaputri

-Known as Pratipada (first day), this day is associated with Shailaputri ("Daughter of Mountain"), an incarnation of Parvati.
-It is in this form that Durga is worshipped as the daughter of Himavan (the Guardian God of Himalaya); she is depicted as riding the bull, Nandi, with a trishula in her right hand and lotus in her left.
-Shailaputri is considered to be the direct incarnation of Mahakali.
+Pratipada, also known as the first day, is associated with the form Shailaputri ("Daughter of Mountain"), an incarnation of Goddess Parvati.
+It is in this form that Goddess Durga is worshipped as the daughter of Himavan (the Guardian God of Himalaya).
+She is depicted as riding the bull, Nandi, with a trishula in her right hand and lotus flower in her left.
+Goddess Shailaputri is considered to be the direct incarnation of Mahakali.
 The colour of the day is yellow, which depicts action and vigor.
-She is also considered to be a reincarnation of Sati (Shiva’s first wife, who then reincarnates as Parvati) and is also known as Hemavati.
+She is also considered to be a reincarnation of Sati (Shiva's first wife, who then reincarnates as Parvati) and is also known as Hemavati.

 Day 2 – Brahmacharini

-On Dwitiya (second day), Goddess Brahmacharini, another incarnation of Parvati, is worshipped.
-In this form, Parvati became Yogini, her unmarried self.
-Brahmacharini is worshipped for emancipation or moksha and endowment of peace and prosperity.
-Depicted as walking bare feet and holding a japamala (rosary) and a kamandala (pot) in her hands, she symbolizes bliss and calm.
-Green is the colour code of this day.
+On Dwitiya (second day), Goddess Brahmacharini ("Unmarried One"), another incarnation of Goddess Parvati, is worshipped.
+In this form, Goddess Parvati became Yogini, her unmarried self.
+Goddess Brahmacharini is worshipped for emancipation or moksha and endowment of peace and prosperity.
+Depicted as walking bare feet and holding a rudrakshmala (japmala) and a kamandala (water pot) in her hands, she symbolizes bliss and calm.
+White is the colour code of this day.
 The orange colour which depicts tranquility is sometimes used so that strong energy flows everywhere.

 Day 3 – Chandraghanta

-Tritiya (third day) commemorates the worship of Chandraghanta – the name derived from the fact that after marrying Shiva, Parvati adorned her forehead with the ardhachandra (lit. half-moon).
+Tritiya (third day) commemorates the worship of Chandraghanta – the name derived from the fact that after marrying God Shiva, Goddess Parvati adorned her forehead with the ardhachandra (lit. half-moon).
 She is the embodiment of beauty and is also symbolic of bravery.
 Grey is the colour of the third day, which is a vivacious colour and can cheer up everyone's mood.

 Day 4 – Kushmanda

 Goddess Kushmanda is worshipped on Chaturthi (fourth day).
-Believed to be the creative power of the universe, Kushmanda is associated with the endowment of vegetation on earth, and hence, the colour of the day is orange.
-She is depicted as having eight arms and sits on a Tiger.
+Believed to be the creative power of the universe, Goddess Kushmanda is associated with the endowment of vegetation on earth, and hence, the colour of the day is green.
+She is depicted as having eight arms and sits on a tiger.